davaya/openc2-jadn/jadn-v2.0.md

 A collection is a group of elements of the same or different types, with a value and multiple literal representations of that value.
-A collection **object** is the instantiation of a collection value in a processing environment, i.e., a variable.
+A collection **object** is the instantiation of a value in a processing environment, i.e., a variable.
 A variable has both a type and the functions/operations defined on values of that type.
 A collection **type** defines the collection's single value space, multiple literal spaces, and for each literal space a literal-to-value mapping.